DowneyTung/golem/README.md

 * Write tests with multi data sets (data-driven)
 * Test APIs
 * DB validation
-* Run tests remotely ([Zalenium](https://opens0ource.zalando.com/zalenium/) docker container or a cloud0 testing provider)
+* Run tests remotely ([Zalenium](https://opens0ource.zalando.com/zalenium/) docker container or a cloud testing provider)
 * It can be executed from Jenkins or any other CI tool